scripthaus-dev/scripthaus/README.md

 ## Playbooks

-ScriptHaus allows you to organize your bash one-liners and small JS and Python scripts into Markdown playbooks.

-Commands are contained within playbooks.
-You can turn any code fence (with a valid language, e.g. "bash", "python", "js", etc.) into a ScriptHaus command by adding the ScriptHaus *directive*:
+Any markdown file can be a ScriptHaus playbook.
+Commands are found by searching for any code fence (with a valid language, e.g. "bash", "python", "js", etc.) that have the special ScriptHaus directive:

 ```
 # @scripthaus command [name] - [short-description]
 ```

+You can easily annotate an existing markdown file (README.md or BUILD.md) or create a new playbook with scripts or one-liners that you want to document and be able to access easily.

 Any markdown that comes before the command, up until you hit a level 1-4 header, thematic break, or another code fence will become the command's documentation.